Vishekha/ISQA-8086_Readme_Vishekha/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Vishekha/ISQA-8086_Readme_Vishekha/blob/master/LICENSE) file for details
-> This file consists of the License information for this repository
+> The file consists of License information for the repository